 3. It Makes Us Healthier

 Building our technology in harmony with natural processes has proven health benefits.
-At the small scale, products like BPA-free plastics, organic food choices and biodegradable soaps all help to cut the level of toxic chemicals entering our bodies.
+On a small scale, products like BPA-free plastics, organic food choices, and biodegradable soaps all help to cut the level of toxic chemicals entering our bodies.
 On a larger scale, designing the places where we live and work around ecologically friendly ideals can make immediately noticeable macro-scale improvements in wellbeing.